 The Best Camera for Travel

 We travel with two camera bodies – a Sony A6000 and a Sony A5000.
 Both model numbers are getting a bit long in the tooth, but the A6000 especially continues to be outstanding value.
-There are newer versions that are nicer and have more features but the A6000 continues to be a competitive camera.
+There are newer versions that are nicer and have more features but the A6000 continues to be a competitive camera at a ridiculously low price tag.

 Somewhere along the line we’ll probably upgrade the bodies (maybe one day I’ll justify the recently announced Sony A7III!) but overall these two cameras pack a good balance of high quality, low weight, and affordability.
 Both cameras are mirrorless, and pack the quality and optics of a DSLR into a much tinier, lighter frame.
 Sony has been doing some incredible things with their mirrorless technology to push it forward.
 You get serious features for a limited amount of money.
 For example, the A6000 packs in a 24 megapixel sensor, 179 autofocus points, and shoots at 12 frames per second.
 All in a package that weighs less than 500 grams.
 Not bad.